Disease Guide ·Brachycephalic Syndrome ·2026

 Treatment - $1,500-$5,000

-BOAS surgery addresses multiple issues at once — widening the nostrils (rhinoplasty), shortening the soft palate (staphylectomy), and removing everted laryngeal saccules.
-Surgery is performed under general anesthesia, which carries extra risk in brachycephalic dogs.
-Post-op monitoring is critical.
-Medical management with weight control and activity restriction is an option for mild cases.
+BOAS surgery widens nostrils (rhinoplasty), shortens soft palate (staphylectomy), and removes everted laryngeal saccules.
+Performed under general anesthesia with increased risk in brachycephalic dogs; post-op monitoring is critical.
+Medical management (weight control, activity restriction) suits mild cases.
 Average $1,500-$5,000

 Total Cost - $1,800-$5,800